-Let’s say you can see the triangle pattern forming on your charts and you just can’t wait for the breakout, why not trade the range.
+Let’s say you can see the triangle pattern forming on your charts and you just can’t wait for the breakout, why not trade the range?
 The same trendlines you have drawn to mark the triangle define the limits of the trading range, and you can use these to buy low and sell high.

-Let’s use the same example in the first screenshot at the top – every time the prices touched the descending trendline, you would know that it would be a resistance level, and short the markets.
+Let’s use the same example in the first screenshot at the top – every time the prices touched the descending trendline, you would know that it would be a resistance level and short the markets.
 Consequently, the triangle would also determine when the downtrend would stop, so you would know when to close the position and take some profit.
-On the other hand, when prices touched the ascending trendline, which would tell you you’re at a support level and that you should buy.
+On the other hand, when prices touched the ascending trendline, it would tell you you’re at a support level and that you should buy.
 Your take profit could be set around the descending trendline.

 Some things to remember about this trading strategy

-Just like other Forex trading strategies, there are always some disclaimers, but they are very few for this one since it is such an effective and reliable strategy.
+Just like other Forex trading strategies, there are always some disclaimers, but there are very few for this one since it is such an effective and reliable strategy.
 The most important is to wait for confirmation for the triangle.
 For a complete triangle pattern to be confirmed, you need at least 2 points for both the ascending and descending trendlines.
 Until your trendlines touch at least 2 peaks and troughs, do not say you have just noticed a triangle pattern formation.